jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 Spark is designed to process large datasets 100x faster than traditional processing, this wouldn’t have been possible without partitions.
 Below are some of the advantages of using partitions.

-* Fast accessed to the data.
+* Fast access to the data.
 * Provides the ability to perform an operation on a smaller dataset.

 Partitioning at rest (disk) is a feature of many databases and data processing frameworks and it is key to make reads faster.